SCHOOL PHONICS STATEMENT

 At St. Mary’s C of E Primary School we aim to develop the full potential of all our pupils as confident, literate readers and writers.
 If children are to develop as competent readers and writers, it is vitally important that they have a secure understanding of the letter sounds and spelling system of the English language.
 Phonic skills need to be developed in a systematic way, based on a stage approach.

-THE PRINCIPLES OF THE LETTERS AND SOUNDS PROGRAMME
+THE PRINCIPLES OF THE READ WRITE INC PROGRAMME

-The programme is carefully structured into developmental phases.
-The sessions are delivered to ensure participation and engagement resulting in high- quality phonic work on a daily basis to help practitioners and teachers ensure that by the end of Key Stage 1 children develop fluent word reading skills and good foundations in spelling.
+The programme is carefully structured with each part of the phonics lesson having a specific purpose.
+The phonics sessions are fast paced and ensure the children’s constant participation and engagement, resulting in high-quality phonic work on a daily basis.
+A great deal of positive praise is used and children use different methods to learn to sound out (decode) words for reading and segment (encode) words for spelling.
+This helps teachers ensure that by the end of Key Stage 1 children develop fluent word reading skills and good foundations in spelling.

 TRACKING AND ASSESSMENT